 46 Bolshaya Morskaya Str.

-Nesebrskaya Str.
+Nesbrskaya Str.
 1A

-Shopping gallery "Grand Marina", 1 floor
+Shopping Gallery "Grand Marina", 1 floor

 Bec Brittain’s studio executes projects at many scales, from customizing existing products to designing one-off, limited-edition pieces and site-specific commissions.
 These have included everything from a light fixture for a vestibule to a large-scale installation for a corporate headquarters.
 Please get in touch with any inquiries.See all our custom work Inquire